-A collection of 9 judicial cases solved by the author when he was serving as a magistrate or assistant magistrate in several counties of Jiangxi in the late eighteenth century, plus 7 accounts of a more general nature, also on his administration in Jiangxi.
-He decided to publish the text as an example for his recently appointed younger brother and nephew.
-The title of the work expresses the notion that a judge must be constantly doubting not only others, but also himself.
-As says Zhang in his preface: “He who trusts himself assuredly has not an unprejudiced heart (自信者必不虛心); he who is able to have an unprejudiced heart assuredly cannot trust [himself]” (能虛心者必未能信).
-The judicial cases, narrated at the first person, are preceded by a fairly technical discussion on the administration of justice entitled “Yuanqi zonglun” 原起總論, citing at length examples from the author‟s thirty-year experience, in which he insists on the extreme variety and difficulty of the “civil” cases brought to the tribunal (cisong 詞訟), which may entail going through large files of documents and arbitrating between many litigant contradicting each other (phtgr.).
+A collection of nine judicial cases solved by the author when serving as assistant magistrate, or magistrate, in several Jiangxi counties during the late eighteenth century, plus seven accounts of a more general nature, also on his administration in Jiangxi.
+Zhang decided to publish the text as a model for his recently appointed younger brother and nephew.
+The title expresses the notion that a judge must be constantly doubting not only others, but also himself.
+As Zhang says in his preface: “He who trusts himself assuredly has not an unprejudiced heart (自信者必不虛心); he who is able to have an unprejudiced heart assuredly cannot trust [himself] (能虛心者必未能信).”
+The judicial cases, narrated in the first person, are preceded by a fairly technical discussion on the administration of justice, entitled “Yuanqi zonglun” 原起總論, that cites at length examples from the author’s thirty-year experience and insists on the extreme variety and difficulty of the “civil” cases brought to the tribunal (詞訟), which may entail going through large files of documents and arbitrating between several litigants contradicting each other.
 The cases in j.
-1 and 2, recounted in much detail and rather vividly, include local bullies pretending to be servants of the provincial judge to extort money, a conflict between monks and civilians over the control of a hill in Nanchang, salts smugglers having resisted arrest, a Confucian student wrongly accusing a broker, the homicide of an assistant official who was arresting gamblers, and several other criminal cases.
+1 and 2, recounted in much detail and rather vividly, include local bullies pretending to be servants of the surveillance commissioner to extort money, a conflict between monks and civilians over the control of a hill in Nanchang, salt smugglers who resisted arrest, a Confucian student wrongly accusing a broker, the homicide of an assistant official who was arresting gamblers, and several other criminal cases.
 The texts in j.
-3 are more diverse in their nature, including among others several accounts of local conditions in the frontier regions of Jiangxi, based on the author‟s own inspections, female infanticide in Yuanzhou 遠州 prefecture, pettifoggingin Jianchang 建昌, and more.
-All the “cases” collected in the work are narratives, not administrative documents; as the author speaks at the first person and tends to be rather detailed on his actions, behavior and feelings, these accounts can also be read as fragments of a professional autobiography.
+3, of more diverse nature, include among others several accounts of local conditions in Jiangxi frontier regions, based on the author’s own inspections, female infanticide in Yuanzhou 遠州 prefecture, pettifogging in Jianchang 建昌, and more.
+All the cases collected in the work are narratives, not administrative documents; and since the author is speaking in some detail and in the first person about his actions, behavior, and feelings, these accounts can be read as fragments of a career autobiography.
 An additional j.
-4 (placed after the postfaces) reproduces the procedure established by Zhang to organize contributions aimed at combatting female infaticide (捐銀救溺一切章程) while he was acting prefect of Yuanzhou in 1793, introduced by directives of the governor and provincial treasurer.
+4 (placed after the postf.) reproduces Zhang’s procedure to raise contributions for combating female infanticide (捐銀救溺一切章程) established when he was acting prefect of Yuanzhou in 1793, introduced by directives of the governor and administration commissioner.